wrenger/snork/README.md

 # Rusty Snakes

 Fast [battlesnake](https://play.battlesnake.com) agents written in rust.
 This project has been developed as part of an AI games course at the Leibniz University Hannover.

-During this phase our tree agent ("ich heisse marvin") managed to score the second place in the global and dual arenas.
+Our `Tree` agent ("ich heisse marvin") managed to reach the second and first place in the global, dual and royale arenas.
-We even surpassed the best snake ([Kreuzotter](https://github.com/m-schier/battlesnake-2019)) of our university from the last year.
+In the Spring League 2021 we even surpassed the best snake ([Kreuzotter](https://github.com/m-schier/battlesnake-2019)) of our university from the last year.

-## Content
+At the end of 2021, the new `Flood` agent reached the second place in the Elite Division of the Winter Classic Invitational 2021.

+## Structure of this Repository

-This repository contains a webserver that runs with the battlesnake api version 1 and abstractions for the used data types ([src/env.rs](src/env.rs)).
+This repository contains a web server that runs with the battlesnake API version 1 and abstractions for the used data types ([src/env.rs](src/env.rs)).

 We developed multiple different agents ([src/agents](src/agents)),